 Of the four titles in the list, two focus on the distant past; one deals with the present; and the last, with the future.
 And yet, all four views mutually complement and support each other.
 Which of them is most pertinent to the world of 2016?
-One reader has kindly responded to our Facebook invitation and nominated a title.
+One reader has kindly responded to an invitation and nominated a title.
 We’ll discuss it in due course.

 What, then, is our “classic reissue”?
 All four titles.
 They deal with everything current: ecological catastrophes, migrations, and authoritarian politics as well as economic and cultural inequality.
 The first two titles are “distant mirrors,” to borrow historian Barbara Tuchman’s phrase.
 The third explains an important strain in the present.
 The fourth tells us where we’re headed.

 * * *

 Let’s start with the most distant past: Eric H. Cline’s 1177 B.C.: The Year Civilization Collapsed.
 What can we learn from it?
 For one thing, Stephen Jay Gould and Niles Eldridge may have been on to more than they realized when they proposed their theory of “punctuated equilibrium” in 1972.
 It may apply to societies as well as to evolutionary biology.